 By carefully and deliberately implementing an ERP system, manufacturers can remain confident in the system’s effectiveness, as well as the accuracy of the information found within.
 These five steps can help manufacturers ensure a successful ERP deployment, as illustrated through a running hypothetical example.

-Adapting an ERP system to a manufacturer’s specific needs is key to enhancing productivity and efficiency in targeted areas, such as improving lead times, customer service and financial reporting accuracy.
-It’s worth noting that customization goes beyond simply choosing which modules, features and functions are best for a business.
+Adapting an ERP system to a manufacturer’s specific needs is key to enhancing productivity and efficiency in targeted areas.
+It’s worth noting that customization goes beyond simply choosing which modules, features, and functions are best for a business.
 In fact, individual ERP functions, such as warehouse management, can address distinct operational needs by adopting different technologies and workflows in each area.

-For example, consider a manufacturer that plans to customize its ERP to incorporate varying approaches to warehouse management, with the specific goal of improving the order fulfillment process.
+Consider a manufacturer that plans to customize its ERP to incorporate varying approaches to warehouse management, with the specific goal of improving the order fulfillment process.
 One warehouse equipped with picking robots can integrate its warehouse management system with the ERP.
-This integration automatically triggers order fulfillment steps, such as picking and packing, as soon as an order is placed.
-In contrast, another warehouse, staffed by human workers, might use its warehouse management features to enhance workflow efficiency by connecting to mobile scanners and developing intuitive floor plans.
+This integration automatically triggers order fulfillment steps as soon as an order is placed.
+In contrast, another warehouse staffed by human workers might use its warehouse management features to enhance workflow efficiency by connecting to mobile scanners and developing intuitive floor plans.
 Then, when connected to the manufacturer’s ERP system, staff can quickly locate items for a smooth order fulfillment process.

-For example, say the same manufacturer plans to migrate all sales data into a new ERP system.
-Sales teams should first analyze the data and make sure all sales stats are accurate, including open/closed status, order numbers, transaction amounts, customer contact information and any other relevant data.
+Say the same manufacturer plans to migrate all sales data into a new ERP system.
+Sales teams should first analyze the data and make sure all sales stats are accurate, including open/closed status, order numbers, transaction amounts, customer contact information, and any other relevant data.
 With the manufacturer’s old system, the sales team would have had to manually handle this data analysis.
-Now, they’re able to use automated data migration and validation tools built into the ERP.
-Any missing, erroneous or duplicated data is flagged to be addressed.
+Now they’re able to use automated data migration and validation tools built into the ERP.
+Any missing, erroneous, or duplicated data is flagged to be addressed.
 This prevents delayed or missing orders, thus sustaining high customer service standards.

-Proper training and education ensures that all end users — from top-level management to front-line workers — will understand how to use the ERP platform to enhance their job performance and productivity.
+Proper training and education ensures that all end users—from top-level management to front-line workers—will understand how to use the ERP platform to enhance their job performance and productivity.
 Managers should tailor ERP training to each user’s specific needs and roles, prioritizing the features that will directly boost efficiency and productivity.
-And due to the constantly evolving world of ERP systems, ongoing training will be necessary for staff to stay informed of new best practices and capabilities, even for systems they’ve been using for years.
+Due to the constantly evolving world of ERP systems, ongoing training will be necessary for staff to stay informed of new best practices and capabilities, even for systems they’ve been using for years.

 Before going live, the same manufacturer conducts various tests to ascertain whether the ERP system is working up to spec.
 One specific test is to see if inventory levels are accurately tracked to reflect real-time production material usage.
-If this particular test reveals that inventory levels are not correctly updated, or if there’s a lag in the system, the vendor or IT team can address these issues before the system is fully implemented — and well before the business risks experiencing costly stockouts or overstocks.
+If this test reveals that inventory levels are not correctly updated, or if there’s a lag in the system, the vendor or IT team can address these issues before the system is implemented.

 After testing is completed, it’s time for the manufacturer to deploy its new ERP system.
 Once the ERP solution goes live, it is fully implemented and becomes the manufacturing business’s operational backbone.
-At this stage, the company can finally start realizing the return on its investment — increased efficiency, reduced costs, enhanced visibility, more informed decision-making and so on.
+At this stage, the company can start realizing the ROI.
 However, managers must carefully plan for and communicate this deployment throughout the organization so that all users are ready on day one.
-And remember, a smooth rollout isn’t the only way to minimize disruptions to daily operations: Regular monitoring and continuous, iterative testing are crucial to spotting issues and refining the ERP long after deployment.
+Remember, a smooth rollout isn’t the only way to minimize disruptions to daily operations: Regular monitoring and continuous, iterative testing are crucial to spotting issues and refining the ERP long after deployment.

 #1 Cloud ERP